 However, the Spotify Kids app requires a Spotify Premium Family subscription, costing $14.99 per month in the US and €14.99 per month in Ireland.
 This kind of subscription is made mandatory may be because the app doesn’t include any advertisement.
 As per the rules, each kid’s account will be included as one of the six total accounts allowed under the family plan.

 Though the app is launched in Ireland, it’s still in beta version and the company claims that the app will be eventually made available in the other regions over time.
-The app will come handy for people who are considering having a family subscription for themselves or already have a family subscription.
+The app will come handy for people considering having a family subscription for themselves or already having a family subscription.

-However, there is no way of switching the kid’s accounts from Spotify kids and Spotify proper right now.
+However, there is no way of switching the kids’ accounts from Spotify kids and Spotify right now.
 We hope that the app will also update itself to avail of the feature for its subscribed users in the future.

 Once the app is released worldwide, we hope it will also become popular like other kids entertainment apps, e. g.
 Youtube Kids.
-Children tend to become bore more quickly than adults and in order to engage themselves with something entertaining yet informative at the same time, Spotify Kids will sure be a great help to the parents who want something similar for their kids.
+Children tend to become bore more quickly than adults.
+In order to engage themselves with something entertaining yet informative at the same time, Spotify Kids will sure be a great help to the parents who want something similar for their kids.